 In our tutorial, we will use the Coinmine.pl mining pool as our test pool.

 Use the Fastest Mining Pool

-IMPORTANT: Please use the fastest pool in your occasion.
+IMPORTANT: Please use the fastest pool applicable.

 In Windows, use the Ping command to find out the fastest pool.